Troubleshoot Azure IoT Operations

 4. Capture and investigate a network packet trace.
 For more information, see capture Layered Network Management packet trace.

-When installing the IoT Operations components to a cluster, the installation starts and proceeds.
+When installing the Azure IoT Operations components to a cluster, the installation starts and proceeds.
 However, initialization of one or few of the components (pods) fails.

 1. Identify the failed pod